-Table Name Base Inforn nation Population Approach Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005, 2010 Construction cost, Additions BoP Reference: 4.1.a Actual SAP FAMR The SAP FAMR was exported into an excel file.
+Base Inform nation Population Approach Source Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Methodology Assumptions Table 4.1: Recovered capital method - pipeline Pipeline Assets 2005 - 2020 Construction cost, Additions BoP Reference: 4.1.a Actual SAP FAMR The SAP FAMR was exported into an excel file.
 The assets were aggregated by year, based on the year within the field 'Capitalisation date'.
-Asset additions would be understated to the extent that assets purchased in the past have since left the fixed asset register, either because they were replaced or disposed of.
-Mid-point Net Capital Expenditure Gross Up Capex additions and disposals for each year are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
-Mid Point Gross Capex = Capex × (1 + Rate of Return percentage) 0.5 No material replacements or disposals over the life of the pipeline.
-Pipelines are a stable asset and it is reasonable to expect that there would be minimal disposals.
+No material replacements or disposals over the life of the pipeline. assets BOP Reference: 4.1.a Asset additions would be understated to the extent that assets purchased in the past have since left the fixed asset register, either because they were replaced or disposed of.
+Pipelines are a stable asset and it is reasonable to expect Mid-point Net Capital Expenditure Gross Up that there would be minimal disposals.
+Capex additions and disposals for each year are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
+Mid Point Gross Capex $= Capex \times (1 + Rate of Return percentage)^{0.5}$